Data-Engineering-Weekly/dataengineeringweekly/founder_story/Avora.md

 During my time at Worldpay, I led a small team to build a system to predict our main metrics.
 This system was also able to explain why our metrics changed vs the past or forecast.
 It was a long and expensive process and involved me building a team to build, deploy and maintain it.
 While it was a success and well-used, it wasn't generic, it was very focused on a specific part of the payments system.
-I thought that a generic version of this system could be hugely valuable in analytics.
+I thought that a generic version of this system could be hugely valuable in analytics, this is what Root Cause Analysis is.